nextflow-io/nextflow/docs/workflow.md

   `'standard'`
   : Overwrite existing files when the file size or last modified timestamp is different.

+`path`
+: Specify the publish path relative to the output directory (default: the target name).
+Can only be specified within a target definition.

 `storageClass`
 : *Currently only supported for S3.*
 : Specify the storage class for published files.